Tenshin Nasukawa: Nasukawa vs. Santillan

 The 10-round bantamweight encounter occupied the co-main event slot of Junto Nakatani vs Ryosuke Nishida, taking place at the Ariake Colosseum, Japan.
-Nasukawa secured a comfortable points victory against Victor Santillan, and put on a glittering display down the stretch, claiming two scorecards of 99-91, and one wider reflection of 100-90, to consolidate his unanimous decision victory, taking himself one step closer towards a world title shot at 118lbs.
+Nasukawa secured a comfortable points victory against Victor Santillan, and put on a glittering display down the stretch, claiming two scorecards of 99-91, and one wider reflection of 100-90, to consolidate his unanimous decision victory, taking himself one step closer towards a world title shot at 118 lbs.